Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Proofs of Main Results

 \begin{proof} As in the proof of Theorem \ref{ermresult}, we break the proof into two parts.
 The first part mirrors most of the structure of Part I of the proof of Theorem \ref{ermresult}, in that we analyze the off-diagonal correlations and also show that the network outputs $g_t^y$ can grow to (and remain) $\Omega(\log k)$ as training progresses.
 However, we do not show that the outputs stay $O(\log k)$ in Part I (as we did in the ERM case), as there are additional subtleties in the Midpoint Mixup analysis that require different techniques which we find are more easily introduced separately.

 The second part of the proof differs significantly from Part II of the proof of Theorem \ref{ermresult}, as our goal is to now show that any large separation between weight-feature correlations for each class are corrected over the course of training.
-At a high level, we show this by proving a gradient norm lower bound that depends only on the magnitude of the separation between correlations and the variance of the feature coefficients in the data distribution, after which we apply standard results from optimization to show that such a lower bound cannot persist for our problem.
+At a high level, we show this by proving a gradient correlation lower bound that depends only on the magnitude of the separation between correlations and the variance of the feature coefficients in the data distribution, after which we can conclude that any feature lagging behind will catch up in polynomially many training iterations.
 We then use the techniques from the gradient lower bound analysis to prove that the network outputs $g_t^y$ stay $O(\log k)$ throughout training, which wraps up the proof.

 \underline{\textbf{Part I.}} We first recall that $z_{i, j} = (x_i + x_j)/2$, and we refer to such $z_{i, j}$ as ``mixed points''.
 In this part of the proof, we show that $g_t^{y_i}(z_{i, j})$ crosses $\log k$ on at least one mixed point $z_{i, j}$ in polynomially many iterations (after which the network outputs remain $\Omega(\log k)$).
 As before, this requires getting a handle on the off-diagonal correlations $\inrprod{w_{y, r}^{(t)}}{v_{s, \ell}}$ (with $s \neq y$).